LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

 - Exploration

-  -  Use a metaheuristic or evolutionary algorithm and then improve the solution with gradient descent
+  - [ ] Use a metaheuristic or evolutionary algorithm and then improve the solution with gradient descent

+  - [ ] Use a framework to try and solve the problem.
+[PYMOO](https://pymoo.org/)

   - Math analysis